Home » Leeds Property Investment – The Best Buy to Let Hotspots In Leeds

 As the UK’s secondlargesteconomy and second biggest financial sector, Leeds city region is a hotspot for financial and professional services and has been coined the Financial Centre for Excellence by UK Trade & Investment, helping to establish the financial sector of the city, as well as neighbouring cities such as Bradford, Halifax and York.

-A reputation as a UK student City
+Leeds has a reputation as a UK student city

 How many students are in Leeds?